 It's also important to maintain some sense of humor about this unusual business of taping up and strapping down our penises.
 Our meetings always include a healthy measure of laughter and joking.

 We presently maintain a small library of devices, literature, audio and video material related to foreskin restoration and circumcision issues.
 This resource is available to anyone attending our meetings.
+Many new restorers have found it helpful to be able to get their hands on a device to see if it's worth purchasing one for themselves.
+Other supplies such as tape or weights are available for demonstrating the various do-it-yourself methods.

 Attending a NORM meeting for the first time can be an intimidating experience - we too were all beginners at one point, and we remember how difficult it was to enter a room full of strangers to talk about this stuff.
-But we also know how empowering it is to be surrounded by men who know and understand the desire to restore.
+We also know how empowering it is to be surrounded by men who know and understand the desire to restore.

 There are no fees or membership dues involved.
 However, toward the end of the meeting we pass a basket around the room and ask for contributions.
 This money goes toward expenses such as renting the room we use each month.
 Any donations to NORM are tax deductible, as we are a registered 501(c)3 non-profit organization.